EV-OD/winscript/README.md

 ### 🔧 **For Developers & Advanced Users**

-WinScript2 is built with modern technologies for performance, security, and extensibility.
+SnapRun is built with modern technologies for performance, security, and extensibility.

 ### **Technology Stack**